U.S., China agree to work together on climate, says White House - NewsBreak

 The readout said that Biden “underscored” that the countries need to work together to address global challenges including climate change.

-“The two leaders agreed to empower key senior officials to maintain communication and deepen constructive efforts on these and other issues,” the readout stated.What are fossil fuels and when will they run out?
+“The two leaders agreed to empower key senior officials to maintain communication and deepen constructive efforts on these and other issues,” the readout stated.Boy killed in Friday night shooting in Warren

 Additional issues that the U.S. and China would work together on include debt relief, health security and food security, according to the White House.